Kevin Durant, James Harden lead Nets past Magic, 123-90

 ORLANDO, Fla.
 (AP) — Kevin Durant scored 30 points and James Harden had his 59th career triple double in the Brooklyn Nets’ 123-90 victory over the Orlando Magic on Wednesday night.

-“I was glad he was able to come out and extend the lead for us, and win the game for us basically,” Durant said about of the 36-year-old Aldridge, who also had eight rebounds.

-“A true professional,” noted Harden.
-“He basically retired last year and had the confidence to come back, and he’s doing it all for us.”

-Aldridge came off the bench with a big second quarter to put Brooklyn in command.
-The Magic never got the lead under 11 points in the second half.
+LaMarcus Aldridge came off the bench with a big second quarter to put Brooklyn in command.
+He had 21 points and eight rebounds.

 Terrence Ross led Orlando with 17 points, and Mo Bamba added 14 points and nine rebounds.
 The Magic shot 38% and made 4 of 33 3-point shots.